How to Prepare for an FDA BIMO Inspection A Clinical Investigator’s Compliance Guide

 4. Organize Training Records

-• GCP training certificates
+• 🎓 GCP training certificates

-• Protocol-specific training (especially for protocol amendments)
+• 📑 Protocol-specific training (especially after amendments)

 5. Maintain Accurate and Timely Source Documents